philip-raschke/bgt_fixed/README.md

 1. Download this repository as ZIP archive ([click here](https://github.com/philip-raschke/bgt_fixed/archive/master.zip))
 2. Unpack it
 3. Go to Chrome -> Extensions -> Load unpacked extensions
-4. Choose the location of the unpacked ZIP archive
+4. Choose the subdirectory in the unpacked ZIP archive
 5. Done!